Nitrodist/markcampbell.me/_posts/2013-06-29-ideal-web-application-development-cycle.markdown

 For each feature/bug you work on, have only **one** branch for it.
 Once the branch is 'done', it will be merged into the master branch (read: production) and can then be safely removed.
 [Atlassian has some words](http://www.atlassian.com/git/workflows#!workflow-feature-branch) to say about this.
 Even [GitHub follows this method](http://scottchacon.com/2011/08/31/github-flow.html).

-Having each feature into their own branch allows for a few things:
+Having each feature in its own branch allows for a few things:

-1. Master can be kept in a buildable and production-read state
+* Master can be kept in a buildable and production-ready state
-2. Stuff in development (read: broken) stays out of master
+* Stuff in development (read: broken) stays out of master
-3. Once work is done, all that needs to happen  is a merge into master
+* Once work is done, all that needs to happen  is a merge into master
-4. Development on other features/bugs isn't waylaid by this branch
+* Development on other features/bugs isn't waylaid by this branch

 ### Tests for the Feature/Bug